DeadlySIn777/Fissionbypass/README.md

 ### 🔒 Why No Source Code?

-This is **4,600+ lines of proprietary code** developed over significant time and effort.
-I'm an independent developer, not a corporation.

-- Publishing source = large companies copy it, rebrand it, and monetize it
-- Open source is great, but not when you're a solo dev competing against corporations with lawyers
+**I don't want it stolen.** That's it.
+4,600+ lines of my work.

-- The app talks **only to localhost:11434** (your local Ollama server) - zero internet connectivity
+- The app only connects to `localhost:11434` (your local Ollama server) - no internet
-- If you don't trust closed-source software, that's fine - don't use Windows, Discord, or Fusion 360 either

-**The EXE is clean.** VirusTotal confirms it.
-The 6 flags are ML false positives from PyInstaller packaging.
+- VirusTotal: 65/71 clean, all major AV vendors pass it
+- Don't trust it?
+Don't run it.

 ---